cloudoperators/heureka/docs/adr/components-for-policy-scanning.md

 ```
 We use the configuration of the Openstack entity and hash it to create a unique ComponentVersion.

-* Good, because we can decrypt the hash to get the configuration back to do processing
 * Good, because we are using the same Entity Relationship logic for "Vulnerabilities" as well, so Heureka now handles issue matching, not the scanner
-* Bad, because the naming of ComponentVersion may be confusing, as we only store the hash of the configuration, not the config itself
+* Bad, because the naming of ComponentVersion may be confusing

 ### Opt 2: Adding ComponentContext to ComponentInstance
 ```mermaid